·

 Street Vendors & Markets:

-While living in Thailand, I used to love heading to the corner market every Wednesday and Sunday.
-I would always greet the polite older man who sold pork on a stick (this was my favourite street food).
-We would have a 10 to 15-minute conversation about how crazy our lives are.
-I would walk away, leaving small money notes in a jar for him, and he would wave me off with an even brighter smile than before.
+While living in Thailand, I loved visiting the corner market every Wednesday and Sunday.
+I’d always chat with a polite older man who sold pork on a stick (my favourite street food).
+After our 10-15 minute conversations about life, I’d leave small notes in his tip jar and walk away seeing an even brighter smile than before.

-Prices at street stalls and markets are typically fixed or subject to bartering, and tipping is not traditionally part of these transactions.
+That said, tipping street vendors isn’t common practice, and many don’t expect it at all.
+Prices at stalls and markets are typically fixed or subject to bargaining, and tipping isn’t traditionally part of these transactions.

-• Friendly Interaction: If you’ve had a particularly positive interaction with a street vendor or market seller and want to show appreciation.
-Feel free to provide a small tip can be a friendly gesture.
+• Friendly Gesture: If you’ve had a particularly positive experience with a vendor, a small tip can be a lovely way to show appreciation.

 tropical fruit street vendor on the streets of Bangkok in Thailand, slicing different fruits, a woman gives money to a seller, selling from a tray